sisl/Revealables.jl/README.md

 # Revealables

 This module allows Markdown (and most HTML) to be hidden and revealed by pressing a button in an IJulia notebook.
+You can also encode and decode the content using a Caesar cipher.

-It is useful for hiding and revealing answers to practice problems.
+`Revealables` is useful for hiding and revealing answers to practice problems.
+When you choose, you can give students the password so they can decode the answers.

 ## Installation
 ```julia